Number of pupils at July 2022 - 405

 |AFTERNOON SESSION – 1.30pm to 3.20pm||AFTERNOON SESSION – 1.45pm to 3.20pm|

 |MORNING BREAK – 10.30am to 10.45am||MORNING BREAK – 10.30am to 10.45am|

 At the beginning of the day reception children will be ‘collected’ from the reception playground gate by a member of staff and this gives parents an opportunity to talk briefly to teachers and support staff about any issues or concerns.

 In KS1 and KS2 the children can start coming into school and into their classrooms from 8.40am.
 The duty teacher will inform them of the time and that they are therefore allowed to enter the school.
 They should not be in the school playground before 8.30am unless there has been prior agreement with the Head Teacher.
 If they arrive after 8.40am they should go straight into class where they can engage in early morning work provided by the teachers.
 The teachers will be in their classrooms from 8.30am.
 All the children need to arrive by 8.50am and if they arrive after that time they will be registered as late.

 Can you please ensure that your child arrives promptly (lateness causes distraction and upheaval to the teacher, class and school office), with the right equipment and brings nothing to school which might cause distraction or waste time.

 Every teacher is responsible for his/her classes work and the teachers will plan in Year groups.
-Care is taken to ensure that the children are guided through work in Maths, English, Science, Design and Technology, History, Geography, P.E., Information and Communication Technology, Music, Art and P.S.H.E. in accordance with the requirements of the National Curriculum and the LA's Curriculum Policy Statement.
+Care is taken to ensure that the children are guided through work in Maths, English, Science, Design and Technology, History, Geography, P.E., Computing, Music, Art and P.S.H.E. in accordance with the requirements of the National Curriculum and the LA's Curriculum Policy Statement.